3shaa16/3shaa16/README.md

 - I like hands-on tech work both software and systems
 - Outside tech: sports, volunteering, and creative activities

+### Fun Fact: My love for math is so deep, I can solve problems even in my sleep 😴✨
 ---

 ### 📫 Connect with me